martindmtrv/chromart-configs/runbooks/swapping-drive-mergerfs.md

 1:2                          5757408512 1735867136 4018362880  31% /mnt/nas/pool
 ```

 Start a tmux session and run the following, this will rebalance the pool.
+It may take a long time

 ```
 d-stopall